-BUFI 240 Personal Finance (4) Takes the student through the topics of financial planning, budgeting, housing, transportation, insurance, investments, retirement, and estate planning.

-BUFI 245 Principles of Finance (4) A study of the forms of business organization, cash flow projections, budgeting and financial planning, and analysis of financial statements.
+- BUFI 240 Personal Finance (4) Takes the student through the topics of financial planning, budgeting, housing, transportation, insurance, investments, retirement, and estate planning. - BUFI 245 Principles of Finance (4) A study of the forms of business organization, cash flow projections, budgeting and financial planning, and analysis of financial statements.
+(Not open to those who have completed BUFI 345.)
 Preq.
-BUAC 102, ECON 101, and 102

-BUFI 250 Introduction to Investments (4) A study of the various types of investments, including stocks, bonds, mutual funds, commercial paper, options, and commodities.
+BUAC 102 - BUFI 250 Introduction to Investments (4) A study of the various types of investments, including stocks, bonds, mutual funds, commercial paper, options, and commodities.
 Particular emphasis is given to return and risk in developing investment strategies.
+(Not open to those who have completed BUFI 350.)
 Preq.
-BUFI 245

-BUFI 299 Special Topics in Banking/Finance (1-4) Opportunity for the student to work on special projects under the supervision of an instructor with expertise in the area of the student's project.
-Preq. instructor permission; see special note on page 130.
+BUFI 245 - BUFI 299 Special Topics in Banking/Finance (1-4) Opportunity for the student to work on special projects under the supervision of an instructor with expertise in the area of the student's project.
+Preq. instructor permission; see special note on page 131.

+UHE 410